Faculties and Departments

 About Kyoto Women’s University

-The origin of Kyoto Women's University goes back to Kendo Jogakuin established in 1899 by Ms. Wariko Kai, a young Buddhist, for the object of women's education based on the spirit of Buddhism.
-For 122 years, Kyoto Women's University has contributed to society as a pioneer of female education in Japan.
-Following World War II's end, after college education became accessible for women, Kyoto Women's University opened with the Faculty of Letters and the Faculty of Home Economics.
-Subsequently, the Faculty of Human Development and Education, the Faculty of Contemporary Society, and the Faculty of Law (the first law faculty at a women’s university in Japan) are added.
-Today, our university consists of 5 faculties and 5 graduate courses.
-Our university is producing many talented female resources who actively contribute to diverse fields.
-In April 2023, The Department of Data Science, Faculty of Data Science, will be newly established.
+The origin of Kyoto Women's University traces its origin to Kendo Jogakuin, which was founded in 1899 by Mrs. Wariko Kai, a young Buddhist, to educate women in the spirit of Buddhism.
+For 124 years, Kyoto Women's University has been contributing to society as a pioneer of women's education in Japan.
+After the end of World War II, when college education became accessible to women, Kyoto Women's University opened with the Faculty of Letters and the Faculty of Home Economics.
+Later, the Faculty of Human Development and Education, the Faculty of Contemporary Society, the Faculty of Law (the first law faculty at a women's university in Japan), and the Faculty of Data Science were added.
+Today, our university consists of 7 faculties and 5 graduate programs.
+Our university produces many talented female resources who actively contribute to various fields.

 Kyoto Women's University